A Sacramento Living Trusts Lawyer You Can Trust

 What Is A Revocable Trust?

-A revocable trust can let you place designated assets in the hands of a trustee.
-What makes a revocable trust different is that you can modify or even terminate the trust at any time until you pass.
-With a revocable trust, you can be both the grantor, the person who owns the trust, and the beneficiary, the person who receives assets from the trust.
-Like a will, a revocable trust can allow you to pass on trust assets to other beneficiaries after you die.
+A revocable trust can let you place designated assets into a trust manages by the trustee.
+What makes a revocable trust different is that you can amend or even revoke the trust at any time until you pass.
+With a revocable trust, you can be both the trustor (grantor, settlor), which is the person creates the trust, and the beneficiary, the person who receives assets from the trust.
+Like a will, a revocable trust designates the beneficiaries that you want to leave your trust assets to after you die.
+However, unlike a will which has to go to court to be probated after you pass, a trust allows you to stay out of court.
+After you pass the successor trustee that you named distributes your assets to the beneficiaries that you named in the trust.

 What Is The Purpose Of A Trust?